airbnb/DeepLinkDispatch/README.md

 ### Java annotation processor

-Juset add the dependency to DeepLinkDispatch and to the annotation processor:
+Just add the dependency to DeepLinkDispatch and to the annotation processor:

 ```groovy
 dependencies {